Morris County New Jersey Property Search

 |---|

 Yes, property assessments in Morris County are conducted by local municipal Tax Assessors under the supervision of the Morris County Board of Taxation and the NJ Division of Taxation.
-The county includes 168,432 parcels, 192,612 matched buildings, 184,312 addresses, and 256,118 secondary-address parcels, with standardized zoning across all 39 municipalities, ensuring accurate valuations, fair taxation, and consistent property record management.
+The county includes total 179,905 parcels, 179,905 matched buildings with 100% first addresses parcels, and 10,794 secondary-address parcels, with standardized zoning across all 39 municipalities, ensuring accurate valuations, fair taxation, and consistent property record management.
 The Tax Assessor is responsible for determining each property’s market value and maintaining current assessment records.

 Morris County ZIP Codes & Cities